In a rush? Here's a quick breakdown:

 When I first connected with Summer Picha, the CEO of The Conscious Classroom Model, I asked if she had any specific topics she would be interested in talking to Famly about, and she brought up this idea of “data, not drama.”

-As Summer’s colleague, Rachel Rouse, also mentioned - early childhood education is an emotional job.
+As Summer’s colleague, Rachel Rouse, also mentioned - working in the Eary Years is an emotional job.
 Not all bad emotions, it can be fun, rewarding, filled with laughter, and successes.
 But, it can also be stressful, chaotic and after all - the children are literally learning how to regulate their emotions.

-Summer talks about how to minimize the drama and create a positive environment in early childhood education (ECE) for the teachers and staff, which inevitably, will create a nurturing and supportive environment for the young children.
+Summer talks about how to minimise the drama and create a positive environment in the Early Years for the practitioners and staff, which inevitably, will create a nurturing and supportive environment for the young children.

 Not only is Summer an ECE expert and consultant, but her previous experience as a teacher and director of multiple preschools, makes her expertise personal and relatable - and humorous!
 (You’ll see what I mean when you listen to our conversation below!)